 These plans can be set up on an individual or joint basis.

-Could you afford your mortgage repayments should you be incapacitated due to accident, injury or illness?
+Could you afford your mortgage repayments should you be incapacitated due to an accident, injury or illness?

 Most people do not consider the implication of an accident, injury or illness which stops them from being able to work.
 Do you know how long your employers would provide sick pay?
 Some people have excellent benefits at work but that is the exception, rather than the norm.
 It is highly recommended you look into this as if you can’t work and you no longer get paid it is not only the mortgage you need to pay but also basic bills such as food and utilities.

 Income Protection policies are designed to provide cover for this.
 These policies provide a monthly ‘income’ of up to 70% of your gross income should you be signed off work due to ill health or injury.
 The policies are also available to a house person or a full-time carer.
 Income Protection plans are available up to a maximum term which runs until the expected retirement date.
 A ‘deferred’ period is chosen at the outset and usually matches the sick pay available from work.
 This means that the monthly income is available, after the deferred period has ended, following the first day of ill-health.